 You can easily spend four nights on Key West at the end of your road trip along the Overseas Highway.
-At the southern end of Duval Street you can see the Southernmost Point Buoy, with the words ’90 miles to Cuba’ painted on it, while a hop on, hop off trolley tour around the island takes you to the former residences of Tennessee Williams, Ernest Hemmingway and singer-songwriter Jimmy Buffet.
-Williams maintained he did his best writing on the island and I could easily picture him sitting in a rocking chair on the porch of his charming, white-washed home, contemplating his work.
+At the southern end of Duval Street you can see the Southernmost Point Buoy, with the words ’90 miles to Cuba’ painted on it, while a hop on, hop off trolley tour around the island takes you to the former residences of Tennessee Williams, Ernest Hemingway and singer-songwriter Jimmy Buffett.
+Williams maintained he did his best writing on the island and I could easily picture him sitting in a rocking chair on the porch of his charming, whitewashed home, contemplating his work.

 In the evenings you can join in the sunset celebrations at Mallory Square.
-Half an hour before dusk revellers gather amongst the jugglers and tightrope walkers to watch this natural spectacle, before carrying on the celebrations into the night.
+Half an hour before dusk revellers gather among the jugglers and tightrope walkers to watch this natural spectacle, before carrying on the celebrations into the night.

 I’d suggest taking a day to explore Dry Tortugas National Park, too.
 This is one of the least-visited parks in the US because it sits 70 miles off the coast, but its history and beauty make it worth exploring.

 A collection of seven islands joined together by sandbanks, Dry Tortugas preserves Fort Jefferson, a former Civil War prison and the largest brick building in the Northern Hemisphere.
 You’ll be given a guided tour of Fort Jefferson as part of your visit, with the freedom to explore the rest of the park at your own leisure.